 This is another attempt to downplay female leadership in the Bible and to continue to convince the Church to live under the curse of “men ruling over women.”
 Let’s get in touch with common sense here.
 If one says, “Jan is outstanding among the singers,” would we not assume that Jan is a singer and is a talented one as well?

 Junia is only one of the many female leaders named in the New Testament, but complementarians continue to find ways to explain each of their gifts to lead and teach both men and women away.

-Priscilla was a minister, whom Paul praised, and chances are she taught both men and women the Scriptures in a time that very few Christians existed and the Word needed to get out about Jesus (who was the Word in the flesh).
+Priscilla was a minister, whom Paul praised, and she taught both men (Apollos: Acts 18:18-28) and women the Scriptures in a time that very few Christians existed and the Word needed to get out about Jesus (who was the Word in the flesh).

 Priscilla and her husband are praised by Paul as his fellow workers and are mentioned seven times in Pauline letters.
 Out of those seven times, Priscilla’s name is mentioned before her husband’s five times.
 This meant something in a patriarchal culture.
 It most likely meant that Priscilla was considered the stronger minister between the two (Acts 18:2-3, Acts 18:18, Acts 18:19, Acts 18:26, Rom.
 16:3-4, 1 Cor.
 16:19, 2 Tim.4:19).

 Some complementarians would argue that Priscilla had her husband as her “male covering” to preach, but let’s say her husband died.
 Do we really believe Paul would tell Priscilla, one of his favorite co-workers, to stop ministering?

 Please see my master’s thesis, in which I name all female leaders in the New Testament, found in Pauline letters (Here).